Naddotfun/nadfun-sdk-typescript/examples/README.md

-# NADS Fun SDK Examples
+# Nad.fun SDK Examples

-This directory contains comprehensive examples demonstrating how to use the NADS Fun SDK for trading, token operations, and real-time event streaming.
+This directory contains comprehensive examples demonstrating how to use the Nad.fun SDK for trading, token operations, and real-time event streaming.

+## What's New (v0.2.3)

+- 🎯 **Enhanced Token Utils**: Demonstrates new batch operations, burn functions, and health checks
+- 🚀 **Improved Streaming Examples**: WebSocket support and simplified APIs
+- 📊 **Cleaner Code**: All examples updated with latest SDK improvements

 ## 💰 Trading Examples